emeibech/tarnished-soul/src/content/post/radahn.md

 ### Radahn and Miquella's Vow Debate

 The vow between Radahn and Miquella explores loyalty, ambition, and the pull of destiny.
-The debate centers on whether Radahn, the mighty Starscourge, willingly broke his promise to Miquella, or if circumstances forced him to act.
+The debate centers on whether Radahn willingly broke his promise to Miquella, or if circumstances forced him to act.
 Radahn's legendary act of halting the stars, intended to protect Sellia, inadvertently disrupted the fates tied to celestial movements, including his own.
 Some view this decision as a selfless act of kindness, contrasting with Miquella's vision of a compassionate world that required Radahn as a consort.

 ![Radahn Vow](~/assets/images/radahn/radahn-vow.webp)